routray-sabyasachhi/CPP-DSA-journey/Day-05/string.md

 NOTE :
 -> strlen ignores the null character while calculating the length.
 -> If the null terminator is missing, strlen may traverse unintended memory, causing incorrect results or runtime errors.

+2> strcmp (string comparison) :

+NOTE :
+-> The strcmp function compares two strings lexicographically:
+-> Returns 0 if both strings are equal.
+-> Returns a negative value if the first string is smaller.
+-> Returns a positive value if the first string is greater.

+3> strcpy( string copy):
+The strcpy function copies the content of one string to another.

+NOTE :
+-> strcpy copies characters, including the null terminator, from the source to the destination.
+-> Ensure the destination array has enough space to hold the source string and the null terminator.

+## string class in C++
+The C++ string class (std::string) is part of the Standard Template Library (STL) and offers significant advantages over C-style strings.
+It eliminates many of the limitations and challenges associated with character arrays.

+# Dynamic size management :
+ std::string automatically manages memory, so no need to predefine size.
+# Rich Operator support :
+ Supports operators like +, <, >, <=, >= for concatenation and comparison.
+# Iterator support :
+ Provides begin() and end() iterators for use with STL algorithms.
+# Easy Assignments
+ String can be declared empty and assigned later.
+# C-style conversion :
+ c_str() converts a C++ string into a C-style string.

+ ## 6> String operations

+ # length() :
+     find the length of the string excluding null terminator('\0').
+ # concatinate by +
+   concatinate two strings and "std::string" automatically handles memory allocation and resizing
+ # substr(start_index, length)
+    get the substring here lenth part is optional
+ # find("string")
+    find a substring